Tjarn/odin-recipies/README.md

 # odin-recipies

+12/12/2022

+I've learned a lot on this project.
+I could probably take it apart and put it back together better, but this is done, and OK.

+Now to add a recipe and link it in.

 -------------------------------------------------------------------
 November 19, 2022
 I've got a skeleton of a little website here, but it might make a useful